Hamza-333/Wall-Following-Robot-RL/README.md

 #### Rendering

-The code can be run with or without rendering the training process.
-Although not rendering may quicken the process, however, as our code is well optimized to not take long anyways, we recomend rendering to see the model learn.
+The code can be run with or without rendering the environment simulation visually for the training process.
+Although not rendering may quicken the process, however, as our code is well optimized to not take long anyways, we recommend rendering to see the model learn.

 By default, vectorizedMian.py is set up to render.